MrHoneyPot/MrHoneyPot/README.md

 ### Hi there 👋

-🌱 I’m currently learning computer science at university of applied science Bern
+🌱 I’m currently learning computer science at Bern University of Applied Sciences